Birds, fish and wildlife of Hawaii

 Omao (Solitaire d'Hawaï)

 Hawaiian coot (Foulque des Hawaï ) on Big Island.
 Endemic species.

 Kalij Pheasant (Faisan leucomèle) on Big Island of Hawaii.

-African Siverbill (Capucin bec-d'argent) at Francis H. I'i Brown North Course, Kamuela, Big Island.
+African Siverbill (Capucin bec-d'argent), Kamuela, Big Island.

 The Pacific Golden-Plover (Pluvier fauve) were commonly seen on Big Island.